 What is a therapy session like?

 My office looks a lot like a living room.
-I’ll be asking questions to find out what is going on with you and/or your child.
+I’ll be asking questions to find out what is going on.
 Once we get to know each other a little more, you may find that you want to process your thoughts and feelings through the use of creative expression or you might simply want to talk about what is going on.
 Either one is fine.
-If we are working with your baby or child, we will sit on the floor to play and connect as I support you in supporting your child.

 I am not an actor.
 In fact, I’m a pretty shy introvert.
 Can drama therapy work for me?

 Absolutely!
 Drama therapy is not a therapy designed for actors, but rather an experiential process to help people of all ages process and heal through action.

 What does a drama therapy session look like?

 Every drama therapy session looks a little different.
 We will start by checking in and seeing where you are in the present moment.
 We will then work together to address your needs creatively.
 This may include doing some mindful deep breathing, art, music, or writing that leads us into an improvisation or creation of a physical image.
 There are many possibilities.

 My office is located at 628 S. San Fernando Blvd in Burbank.
 The entrance is on Cedar Street and is the first porch on the left.
 There is usually ample 2 hour street parking in the neighborhood and we also have a parking lot with the entrance on San Fernando.

 What is the cost of each therapy session and what type of payments do you take?